 Many people call us about bringing items that have been collected.
-It’s not that we are ungrateful, but we do not accept donations of food, personal care items, cleaning supplies, used clothing, or water.
-We don’t distribute used items.
-We can purchase items for much less than you can buy them, by the truckload.
-After providing assistance to disaster victims for over 23 years, we have learned what works best when helping hundreds of people at a time.
-Organization is key, so we do not send out one case of this along with several cases of something else.
-When we send things out in bulk, we send a full pallet at a time.
+It’s not that we are ungrateful, but in order to send the same thing out on every shipment we do not accept donations of food, personal care items, cleaning supplies, used clothing, or water, we buy it instead so we know exactly what we have, how much we have, and when we need to order more.
+If we took donations of these items, we’d never know when we get enough to send out, or how much we’d get.
+Most importantly though, we don’t send out any used items.
+Secondly, we can purchase these items for much less than you can buy them even if you can buy them on sale, because we buy from brokers and manufacturers in high quantity, and some by the trailer load.
+With over 25 years experience, we have learned what works best when helping hundreds of people at a time.
+Organization is key, so we do not send out random cases of whatever we have, instead we put the same prepacked and prepared items on every truck from Nashville, unless we have a request to change our standard shipments.
+We also can send full pallets of exactly the same item if requested.
 For example, a pallet of green beans is 2,040 (14.5oz)cans.
-We know items already packed in a box, like a food box with everything a family needs can be handed out quickly, much quicker than setting up tables of a bunch of various items and needing to let people come in and shop.
+We know that items already packed in a box, like a food box or personal hygiene box, with everything a family needs can be handed out quickly, much quicker than setting up tables of a bunch of various items and having to let people come in and shop for what they need.
 We purchase specific boxes for our food boxes, personal care boxes, and infant care boxes.
 We pre-pack all these box types or cleaning buckets before we send them.
 Every type of box or cleaning bucket is packed alike, the same contents.
 All people we help get exactly the same contents.
 In order to do this, we know what size of everything we need to buy to get it to fit together in one box.
 When a congregation gets our food boxes, they are packed and sealed, ready to be handed to a family, and one food box will feed a family of 4, about a week.
 The contents of our sealed personal care box, is all a family will need to get cleaned up.
 Our infant care box has everything in it a baby would need.

 A lot of people want to send used clothing.
-Let me speak from the view of a church that will receive hundreds of bags of used clothing.
-The problem is someone must go through every bag, every single item.
-You must check to see if it is clean, does it need repair, who is it for, what size is it, does it have a size tag, is it worth giving out?
-Then after hours are spent sorting, everything must be folded to be placed on tables, or you must hang it all up.
-For people to see what you have available, you must allow them to come in a shop through all of the items, which requires a room large enough to hold all of these clothes.
+Let me speak from the view of a church that is helping…they will receive hundreds of bags of used clothing.
+The problem is they don’t know what they’ll get or the condition of the clothing, so someone must go through every bag, every single item, and check for cleanliness, does it need repair, who is it for, what size is it (does it have a size tag), is it worth giving out?
+Then after much time is spent sorting, everything must be folded to be placed on tables, or hung up.
+Then for people to see what you have available, and to get what they want, you must allow them to come in a shop through all of the items, which requires a room large enough to hold all of these clothes.
 Then repeatedly, every hour or so, someone must go through and straighten up all of the piles of clothes.
-From experience we know that after a disaster, and people have been helped, hundreds of used clothes will be hauled off because nobody would take them.
-Please understand that when volunteers are trying to help a large volume of people that have lost so much, there are much better ways to spend your time, that messing with used clothes.
-Used clothes work great for a smaller distribution, like a local benevolent work where you are helping 30-50 people, but not at a disaster site to help hundreds or thousands of victims.
+From experience we know that after a disaster, hundreds of items of used clothes will be left that nobody wants , and these items must be hauled off.
+Please understand that when volunteers are trying to help a large volume of people that have lost so much, there are much better ways to spend your time, than messing with used clothes.
+Used clothes work fine for a smaller distribution, like a local benevolent work where you are helping 30-50 people, but not at a disaster site to help hundreds or thousands of victims.

-We send only new clothes and shoes.
-Our clothing boxes are labeled as to what is inside, and who it’s for, and the size.
+We provide a pallet of new clothing and shoes on every shipment of supplies from Nashville.
+Our clothing boxes are labeled as to what is inside, and who it’s for, and the sizes are labeled.
 So if a victim needs clothing, we explain what we have, and ask their size, then hand them brand new out of a box.
 If you were a victim, which would you prefer?